 You can set your Admin credentials and Site title to complete the installation stage.
 Finally, you can access your admin area browsing the URL

-I hope this article helped you to build your LAMP stack and install WordPress blog on top of it using Ubuntu 18.04.
-Please let us know your comments on this article.
+In this tutorial we leaned to build your LAMP stack and install WordPress (install wp-cli) blog on top of it using Ubuntu 18.04.
+I hope you enjoyed reading and please leave your suggestions in the below comment section.